SystemsApproach/private5g/software/directory.rst

-Finally, Aether OnRamp—the focus of this appendix—defines one possible way to integrate all of the above artifacts into an end-to-end system that can be deployed according to a set of blueprints.
+Finally, Aether OnRamp—the focus of this appendix—defines one possible way to integrate all of the above artifacts into an end-to-end system that can be deployed and operated with live traffic.
 OnRamp is available on GitHub:

  | https://github.com/SystemsApproach/aether-onramp